lord-executor/kirby-json-api/README.md

 The _controller_ class will be instantiated before the action is invoked.
 The controller must therefore have a parameterless constructor.
 Once instantiated, the action is invoked on the controller.

 Normally, your custom API actions will return a (quite possibly nested) PHP array or PHP scalar which will be converted to a JSON response automatically.
-The result of an API action can also be any valid `KirbyResponse` object in which case Kirby's default response handling kicks in.
+The result of an API action can also be any valid Kirby `response` object in which case Kirby's default response handling kicks in.
 As a middle ground, you can also return any object that implements the `Lar\JsonApi\IJsonObject` interface which gives you full control over how your objects will be serialized to JSON.

 If your API is dealing with Kirby page objects, you can also use the helper objects and utilities that come with the JSON API plugin to craft your response.
 See the section on working with pages below.